lovexyn0827/MessMod/README.md

 Default value: NORMALLY

+##### `blockPlacementHistory`

+Record what the players has placed recently so that you may undo or redo these operations later.

+Possible values: true or false

+Default value: false

 ##### `blockShapeToBeRendered`

 Specify the type of block shape rendered when `renderBlockShape` is enabled.
 The `COLLIDER` shape is the shape used to do calculations about collisions, while the `OUTLINE` shape is the shape used to determine which block the player is looking at.